Open-Cann/cannstagram/README.md

 ## Getting Started

-To start with this project:
+To contribute to the development of this project:

 1. Clone the repository.
 2. If you don't have `pnpm` installed, run: